Tripping balls in the middle of a gaggle of reporters is the ninth circle of hell.

 By this time the Ravens’ media availability was ending and I again felt the urge to do something and talk to somebody.
 I guess once you get into reporter mode, even if you’re just pretending, you can’t get out.
 I rushed back to Reed’s booth and kept shouting at him about what his favorite New Orleans musician was (I knew Reed grew up in Louisiana).

 “I grew up on Cash Money, but there are so many, man,” he said.
-“My favorite is probably Ma$e.
+“My favourite is probably Ma$e.
 I know he’s not from here but we embraced him.”

 Despite the anxiety of being surrounded by so much security, I took comfort in seeing this poor, lost German in lederhosen because while he was an ocean away from home, all I had to do was ride my bike for a few minutes to get back to my apartment so I could shower, regroup, and enjoy the rest of my trip.